gabefoley/RDA/docs/index.md

 Manually creating or adding in additional columns and annotations will also work and allow them to be mapped and queried by [GRASP](https://grasp.scmb.uq.edu.au).

+## Blank columns and rows

+In order to make the process as transparent as possible, RDA does not remove columns or rows that end up blank, opting instead to pass these back to the user so that it can be clear which fields didn't map.